Stay Spicy and Save with a Monk's Chai Subscription

 The simple answer is that chai contains lots of health improving ingredients not present in a cup of your standard black tea.

-Chai contains cloves, cardamom, black peppercorns and ginger all of which have been shown to help ≈.
+Chai contains cloves, cardamom, black peppercorns and ginger all of which have been shown to help with digestive disorders and even obesity for their positive influences on human's blood glucose and lipid regulation.

 The ginger in chai Ginger is often marketed as a natural way to reduce nausea or calm an upset stomach.
 In fact, ginger is so good at helping with nausea that some studies have found that it may be as effective as some anti-nausea medications, but it doesn’t have the side effects that those over the counter medications come with.